jpa-rocha/wavewall/README.md

 ## **Description**:
 WAVEWALL is an online synthesizer built using the tone.js javascript library, it allows the user to alter different parameters in order to create different patches.
-The instrument can be played using the computer keyboard with keys "A" (C4) to "K" (C5) representing the white keys on a piano keayboard, and "W", "E", "T", "Z" and "U" representing the black keys.
+The instrument can be played using the computer keyboard with keys "A" (C4) to "K" (C5) representing the white keys on a piano keayboard, and "W", "E", "T", "Y" and "U" representing the black keys.

 The synthesizer can be used without registering on any device with a phisical keyboard, although initially, the inclusion of MIDI control was planned, this feature was ultimatelly dropped due to time constraints.